 In all cases, a mechanical system cannot respond to a Velocity Discontinuity.
 You are trying to make the system respond as if it has been hit.

-A Servo motor would need to instantly change speed, with infinite acceleration.
-This is unattainable
+A Servo motor would need to change its speed instantly, with infinite acceleration.
+This is unattainable.

 Acceleration Blending and Continuity